 Remember: Appreciation on investments isn't taxed until the investments are sold, deferring tax and perhaps allowing you to time the sale to your tax advantage - such as in a year when you have capital losses to absorb the capital gain.
-Or, if you've cashed in some big gains during the year and want to reduce your 2018 tax liability, before year end look for unrealized losses in your portfolio and consider selling them to offset your gains.
+(See Case Study 2.)
+Or, if you've cashed in some big gains during the year and want to reduce your 2019 tax liability, look for unrealized losses in your portfolio and consider selling them before year end to offset your gains.
 Both long- and short-term gains and losses can offset one another.